-The results of the study of the development of regional scientific and technical technology in the world economy can be used to develop national scientific and economic policy.
+The study results of developing regional scientific and technical technology in the world economy can be used to develop national scientific and economic policy.
 In particular, active reforms in the field of science and innovation currently being carried out in Uzbekistan require a comprehensive analysis of the global scientific and economic situation and best practices.
-In the future, the data obtained during the study will be in demand when deciding on the possibility of participation of the Republic of Uzbekistan in the STC GII ranking.
-They will serve as a guide in shaping the agenda for scientific and innovative development of the national economy.
+In the future, the data obtained during the study will be in demand when deciding on the possibility of participating in the Republic of Uzbekistan in the STC GII ranking.
+They will serve as a guide in shaping the agenda for the scientific and innovative development of the national economy.